dthigpen/mcpy/README.md

 # mcpy

 A library for writing Minecraft datapacks using the Python language.
+See the [mcpy Docs](https://dthigpen.github.io/mcpy/) for details.

 ```python
 from mcpy import *